The Study Abroad Ambassador Program

 Thank you for your interest!

-More Information on Peer Advising:
+More Information on the Ambassador Program:

 We believe in an integrated and holistic approach to advising.
-Very few can relate to the study abroad application process the way that our Peer Advisors do.
+Very few can relate to the study abroad application process the way that our ambassadors do.
 They have been there and done that.
 They can provide guidance and first-hand knowledge on a variety of issues regarding the study abroad process.
 Drawing on hours of training and their own study abroad experience, they are ready to help you understand the basics about how to choose a study abroad program and the steps to follow were you to apply.

-motivate and inspire their peers as guest speakers for academic fairs or residential
+They motivate and inspire their peers as guest speakers for academic fairs or residential

 halls get-togethers.
 They can also show freshmen year students how to plan in advance